project-forth-works/project-forth-works/Algorithms/CRC-generation/crc-math.md

 Similar to prime numbers some polynomials cannot be expressed as a product of two other polynomials.
 For example there are no proper factors for x<sup>2</sup> + x + 1.
 Such polymials are called *irreducible*.
 (Note that x<sup>2</sup>+1 is not irreducible over W<sub>2</sub> as (x+1) * (x+1) = x<sup>2</sup> + x + x + 1 = x<sup>2</sup> + 1 with coefficients from W<sub>2</sub>).

-If you divide polynomials you get - similar to the notion of remainders in integer division - *remainder polynomials*.
+If you divide polynomials you get - similar to the notion of remainders in integer division - *polynomial remainders*.

 ### Polynomial Quotient Rings with respect to an Irreducible Polynomial